caltechlibrary/cold/presentations/presentation1.md

 Our COLD pilot deployment, <https://apps.library.caltech.edu/cold/>

-# Development approach
+# Development history

 - Multiple prototypes with differing implementation choices
-  - Python and PostgreSQL via Flask/ORM
+  - Python and PostgreSQL via Flask/ORM (abandoned)
   - Go plus SQLite3 and browser side JavaScript
   - Go, PostgreSQL+PostgREST and browser side JavaScript (abandoned)
   - Dataset, SQLite3 and TypeScript middleware (three microservices)
+- Currently running a pilot version based on Dataset, SQLite3 and TypeScript and middleware

 # Role of prototyping

 - I used the prototypes as a sounding board for requirements and features
-- Incrementally worked towards a "production pilot" (current stage)
+- I incrementally worked towards a "production pilot" (current stage)

 # My "Off the shelf" stack